-Alex Wang is Assistant Professor of Law at UCLA School of Law, and a leading expert on comparative environmental law.
+Alex Wang is Assistant Professor of Law at UCLA School of Law, and a leading expert on environmental law and the law and politics of China.
 His research focuses on the social effects of law, and the interaction of law and institutions in China and the United States.
-His previous research has examined, among other things, environmental bureaucracy, public interest litigation, information disclosure, and environmental courts, primarily in the context of air pollution and climate change.
-At UCLA, he teaches courses in torts, Chinese law, and environmental law.
-He has been a visiting assistant professor at UC Berkeley School of Law.
+His previous research has examined, among other things, the institutional design of environmental law and policy, environmental bureaucracy, public interest litigation, information disclosure, and environmental courts.
+His work has addressed air pollution, climate change, and other environmental issues.

-Prior to 2011, Wang was a senior attorney for the Natural Resources Defense Council (NRDC) based in Beijing and the founding director of NRDC's China Environmental Law & Governance Project for nearly six years.
+Prior to 2011, Wang was a senior attorney for the Natural Resources Defense Council (NRDC) based in Beijing and the founding director of NRDC's China Environmental Law & Governance Project.
 In this capacity, he worked with China's government agencies, legal community, and environmental groups to improve environmental rule of law and strengthen the role of the public in environmental protection.
 He helped to establish NRDC's Beijing office in 2006.
 He was a Fulbright Fellow to China from 2004-05.
 Prior to that, Mr. Wang was an attorney at the law firm of Simpson Thacher & Bartlett LLP in New York City, where he worked on mergers & acquisitions, securities matters, and pro bono Endangered Species Act litigation.